johsteffens/About-Me/README.md

 **A: I invented the wheel!**

 **Q:** Well, let's agree that you have an inventive spirit.
 Can you elaborate?<br>
 **A: I love solving problems or improving existing solutions.
-I also enjoy tackling already solved problems from a different viewpoint and eventually discover different (occasionally better) methods.
-I generally do not expect to be the first arriving at any particular solution.
+I enjoy tackling already solved problems from a different viewpoint.
+In the process I learn a lot and often find better methods of approach.
+I do not expect to be the first arriving at any particular solution.
 Though, that happens occasionally, too.**

 **Q:** Where does that inclination come from?<br>
 **A: It could be considered a learning disorder.**

 **Q:** A disorder?
 Please elaborate.<br>
 **A: I've difficulty learning and understanding simply by memorizing things.
-Instead I learn by reinventing/rediscovering and eventually comparing my result to the generally accepted one.
-That process can be quite slow and tedious.
+Instead I choose the rather tedious path of learning by reinventing/rediscovering and eventually comparing my result to the generally accepted one.
 When my result agrees, I get a dopamine rush.
 When it disagrees, one of two cases apply.**

 **Q:** Which two cases?<br>
 **A:**

 1. **I am mistaken.**
-2. **Everyone else is mistaken!**   <sub> ... and I might be due for the next Nobel Price.</sub>
+2. **Everyone else is mistaken!**   *<sub>... and I might be due for the next Nobel Price.</sub>*

 ## About Software Patents

 **Q:** What is your position on software patents? <br>
-**A: It carries signs of a bad religion.**
+**A: It carries signs of a cult.**

 **Q:** That is an unexpected association.
 Please explain. <br>
 **A: Many software patents obfuscate with pointless jargon.
 It keeps innocent developers in constant fear to infringe on things, which they themselves would rather consider trivial and obvious.**